 This is the restaurant I didn’t have time to visit but it looked exactly my kinda place.
 Funky, loungey, patio with a sea view and cozy inside.
 Plus it’s Italian.
 You can never go wrong with the pizza/ pasta and red wine combo.
 Here in Thailand, I get to have Italian with red wine quite seldom, hence my obsession with Italian food at the moment.

 I’m definitely going to check out this place on my next visit.
 If you’ve been here already, please tell me how you liked it!

+Hope you liked this list of the best Fisherman Village restaurants.
 If you are wondering what else to do here, have a look at my previous post which was about the different things you can do in Fisherman’s Village.

 Liked It, Pin It!